GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/pinging-external-services/en.md

 # Pinging external services

-We can send an HTTP request to a webserver, passing along data both stored in the website and/or provided via parameters or headers.
+We can ping external services about new resources added to our website, passing along data both stored in the website and/or provided via parameters or headers.

 In this query, we retrieve the IDs of the comments added in the last 24 hs and, for each, send a ping to some external service, passing their ID as a parameter in the URL, and forwarding some headers from the current HTTP request: